 -Next, vow to take an active role in account’s management.
 Most lenders offer online account management tools making monitoring the account an easy (and necessary) task.
 The FTC also suggests that you ask the lender to agree, in writing, to notify you if the other borrower misses a payment.
 That will give you time to deal with the problem or make back payments without having to repay the entire amount immediately.

 If the situation becomes uncomfortable, you might also consider taking some tougher actions.
-Fortunately, there are a few ways to relieve yourself of the responsibility.
+Fortunately, there are a few ways to relieve you of the responsibility.
 Unfortunately, none of them are simple.

 -Sell the cosigned item to pay off the loan.
 If the loan you cosigned is secured by something like a car or a home, it may be possible to sell the item to repay the loan.
 Then, the other borrower can replace the item on his own.
 This option is complicated by the fact that cosigning and ownership are two separate issues, so you will have to research your rights.
 In addition, this may only be an option if you are not upside down on the loan.